 Investigating opportunities for innovation in sustainable tourism

-The strategic Sustainable Tourism program advances research in the area of ecotourism, nature conservation, resource efficiency, and climate change.
+The strategic Sustainable Tourism pillar advances research in the area of ecotourism, nature conservation, resource efficiency, and climate change.
 It builds on a long tradition of environmental research at Griffith University and connects with experts from a range of other disciplines, including climate science, ecology and marine science.

 Our research strives to ensure that tourism activity is sustainable (economically, environmentally, socially and culturally) and resilient to major pressures, such as climate change or resource depletion.

 The program offers practical support to operators and regulators of tourism destinations, drawing on research expertise in tourism (economics, marketing, consumer trends), infrastructure and environmental concerns.
 We aim to assist the industry to develop profitable and sustainable business models, conserving the features of particular destinations, responsive to consumer preferences, and resilient to climate change and resource fluctuations.

 The Great Barrier Reef is facing significant challenges and innovation is required to monitor environmental change costly effectively.
 Working with researchers from Marine Science and the Big Data Lab, GIFT is developing new ways for measuring and monitoring experiential and aesthetic value of the Reef.
 Questions such as ‘how beautiful’ is the Reef and what experiences does it deliver are at the core of this research area.

 Researchers: Professor Susanne Becken, Associate Professor Bela Stantic, Professor Rod Connolly